Skip to main content

 • No payment method recorded.
 Buyers reconcile receipts against their bank statements; an unmarked payment method forces them to guess.

 • Backdated receipts.
-Issuing a receipt with yesterday's date for a payment received today is a red flag in any audit.
-Match the receipt date to the payment date, always.
+Issuing a receipt with yesterday's date for a payment received today can trigger audit questions.
+Match the receipt date to the payment date.

 Issuing receipts at scale